TheProjectM/2019/Docker/README.md

 > When having trouble using ssh command, try to use `--native-ssh` flag
 > `docker-machine --native-ssh ssh myvm1 ...`

-As you can see, the response to docker swarm init cantains a pre-configured `docker swarm join` command for you to run on any nodes you want to add.
+As you can see, the response to docker swarm init contains a pre-configured `docker swarm join` command for you to run on any nodes you want to add.
 Copy this command, and send it to `myvm2` via `docker-machine ssh` to have `myvm2` join your new swarm as a worker:

     $ docker swarm join --token <token> 192.168.1.218:2377